arthurmateu/aaa/readme.md

 # Arthur's Arch linux Auto-installer (AAA)
 :battery: *My batteries for Arch!* :battery:

 Archinstaller was giving me a lot of problems, so I decided to make this.
-This script gives you a guided installation to Arch Linux and/or install most packages I use daily.
+The purpose of this script is to make an automatic Arch Linux install (with an encrypted drive) and/or install most packages I use daily.

 ## How to use
 You will need the following: